nirnejak/nirnejak/README.md

 - 🔭 I’m currently working on ...
 Peoplebox
 - 🌱 I’m currently learning ...
 Typescript
 - 👯 I’m looking to collaborate on ...
-Typescript
+Open Source Projects
 - 🤔 I’m looking for help with ...
-Typescript
+AWS
 - 💬 Ask me about ...
 JavaScript
 - 📫 How to reach me: ...
 [My website](https://nirnejak.com)
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...
-Falled in love with Tacos
+- ⚡ Fun fact: ... love Tacos